DylanMeeus/springboot_jwt_blog/_posts/2013-07-17-SSO-with-any-saml-app.markdown

 ###Any app that supports __SAML__ is automagically supported by Auth0.

+The integrations that have taken longer to publish, are with those companies that have chosen not to offer a self-service experience, and require us to call their support and enable/setup the feature for us.
+Human intervention adds a lot of latency in the process.

 > Special kudos to [SpringCM](http://www.springcm.com) and [EchoSign](http://www.echosign.com) for a fantastic onboarding experience and great support.

-The integrations that have taken longer to publish, are with those companies that have chosen not to offer a self-service experience, and requires us to call their support and enable/setup the feature for us.
-Human intervention adds a lot of latency in the process.

 {% endexcerpt %}